Yonshual/Mixed-Models/README.md

 This repository contains information related to the use of mixed models to analice data in agricultural research.
-Also, there are informtation related to the use of variance functions to resolve the heterocedasticity problem.
+Also, there are information related to the use of variance functions to resolve the heterocedasticity problem.